Fathers, of course you play an important role in pregnancy!

 Congratulations to all the soon-to-be fathers on your upcoming bundle of joy!
 Although the women carry the child for nine months, the role of fathers during pregnancy is equally important.
-The truth is that fathers play a significant role as well.
+Of course, the truth is that fathers play a significant role as well.
 Not only after the baby is born, but also during pregnancy.

 Do not worry, it might be a little nerve wrecking, but a father shares an equal responsibility in preparing for the baby to arrive, and there are numerous ways to prepare for fatherhood.
 Here is what you need to do!